 1. Plan your blog posts and content upgrades

 I’ve talked before about the power of planning when it comes to content marketing.
 The best content marketers have a strategy for their posts that they work out ahead of time, which ensures that each post is working towards a goal, and can save hours of writing time down the road.

 But this doesn’t have to stop with blog posts.
 If you use the editorial calendar system I teach in Content Intelligence Academy (or anything similar), you can easily add the step of planning what your content upgrade will be — well ahead of actually writing the post.

-This is something I teach in my advanced blogging course, Focused Blogger’s Intensive, especially when they’re planning out an important or epic blog post.
 You must think about what all will be necessary to go into the production of the post, up to and including the time and resources needed to create your content upgrade.